vballoli/nfnets-pytorch/README.md

 Do star this repository if it helps your work, and [don't forget to cite](https://github.com/vballoli/nfnets-pytorch#cite-this-repository) if you use this code in your research!

+> Disclaimer: This technique only works with large datasets(as mentioned in the paper).

 # Installation

 Install from PyPi: